 - The open hours of the Group Study Room are according to East Asian Library service hours.

 - Kopolow Library has 9 group study rooms, available for reserving during all hours the library is open.

 - Each room has 6 chairs and one table, access to power outlets, and a whiteboard for group work.

-- Rooms can be reserved for a duration of up to 2 hours.
+- Groups can reserve rooms for a duration of up to 2 hours.

-- Reservations can be made up to 14 days in advance.
+- Users can reserve rooms up to 14 days in advance.

 Kranzberg Art & Architecture Library